Isabella Karle: Career

+Nobel prize controversy

 In 1985, Jerome Karle was awarded the Nobel Prize in Chemistry, together with mathematician Herbert A. Hauptman, for developing direct methods for analyzing X-ray diffraction data.
 The Nobel Committee ignored Isabella's crucial role in solving the problem in practice, and Jerome Karle and many other members of the crystallography community strongly believed that Isabella Karle should have shared the prize.

 Karle was the first to publish the structures of many important molecules.
 As her successes became known, Isabella brought young women into her laboratory and taught them crystallography.
 And, as her fame for solving the structures of many difficult crystals spread throughout the community, collaborators across the world sent her samples of their crystals in glass vials.
 Her models of frog toxins are exhibited at the American Museum of Natural History in NYC.

+Retirement

 On July 31, 2009, Karle and her husband retired from the Naval Research Laboratory.
 Retirement ceremonies for the Karles were attended by United States Secretary of the Navy Ray Mabus, who presented the couple with the Department of the Navy Distinguished Civilian Service Award, the Navy's highest form of recognition to civilian employees.
 Over her career, Karle published nearly 300 scientific papers.